sibiraj-s/react-layout-masonry/README.md

 ## Examples

-For examples, usage and customization options, please refer to the [stories](stories) directory in this repository.
+For examples, usage and customization options, please refer to the [docs](docs/src/components/) directory in this repository.

 ## Contributing